Danish Butter Cookies

 With a lower water content, European butter will minimize the spreading of these cookies as they bake.

 They are light, buttery, melt-in-your-mouth cookies.
-Not overly sweet, they’re perfect for embellishing with chocolate and sprinkles.
+They are not overly sweet, and they’re perfect for embellishing with chocolate and sprinkles.

 You May Also Like: